invoke-ai/InvokeAI/docs/installation/INSTALL_DEVELOPMENT.md

 1. [Fork and clone] the [InvokeAI repo].
 1. Follow the [manual installation] docs to create a new virtual environment for the development install.
+   - When installing the InvokeAI package, add `-e` to the command so you get an [editable install].
 1. Install the [frontend dev toolchain] and do a production build of the UI as described.
 1. You can now run the app as described in the [manual installation] docs.